atrocore/atrocore/docs/01.atrocore/03.administration/06.actions/index.md

 **Configuration:**

-- **Execute in Background**: Option to run import as background process
 - **Import Feed**: Selection of configured import feed
 <!-- TODO: enhance with real payload example -->
 - **Payload**: Custom data payload for the import with [Twig](../../../10.developer-guide/80.twig-tutorial/) templating syntax